7.2 Dementia, Alzheimer's, and Behavior Responses

 | Accusing others | Misplaced item, fear, memory loss | Do not argue; help look and reassure |

-The first rule is not to argue with the disease.
-If a resident says they must go home to pick up children, telling them their children are adults may increase distress.
-A better response is to acknowledge the feeling and redirect to safety.
-The aide might say that the children are safe and then invite the resident to walk to the dining room or fold towels.
-The goal is comfort and safety, not proving the resident wrong.
+The first rule is do not argue with the disease.
+If a resident insists she must go home to pick up her young children, correcting her by saying the children are now adults usually increases distress and can trigger a catastrophic reaction.
+A better approach uses validation and redirection: acknowledge the feeling ("You really care about your children"), reassure that they are safe, then guide her toward a calming activity such as walking to the dining room or folding towels.
+The goal is comfort and safety, not winning an argument.

-Use simple communication.
-Approach from the front, identify yourself, use the resident's preferred name, and explain one step at a time.
-Instead of asking whether the resident wants to get ready for breakfast, choose a concrete cue such as it is time to wash hands before breakfast.
-Offer two choices when possible: blue shirt or green shirt, wash face first or brush teeth first.
-Too much explanation can overwhelm.
+Use simple, one-step communication.
+Approach from the front, identify yourself, use the preferred name, and give one instruction at a time.
+Instead of asking whether the resident wants to get ready for breakfast, give a concrete cue: "It is time to wash hands before breakfast."
+Offer two choices when possible, such as the blue shirt or the green shirt.
+Long explanations overwhelm a damaged brain.

 Routine reduces fear.
-Many residents with dementia do better when care happens in the same order, with familiar objects and consistent staff approaches.
-A bath may be easier if the room is warm, supplies are ready, the resident is covered as much as possible, and the aide explains each step before touching.
+Many residents with dementia do better when care happens in the same order with familiar objects and consistent staff.
+A bath is easier when the room is warm, supplies are ready, the body is kept covered, and each step is explained before touching.
 Rushing usually increases resistance.
-If care is not urgent and the resident is escalating, step back, allow a pause, and try again according to facility policy.
+If care is not urgent and the resident is escalating, step back, allow a pause, and try again per facility policy.

 Behavior may be pain.
-A resident who cannot explain pain may grimace, guard a body part, strike out during care, refuse to move, moan, stop eating, or become restless.
-The aide reports pain cues to the nurse and documents objective observations if assigned.
-Do not assume aggression is just dementia.
-New or worsening behavior can signal infection, constipation, dehydration, medication effects, injury, sleep loss, grief, or delirium.
+A resident who cannot describe pain may grimace, guard a body part, strike out during care, refuse to move, moan, or stop eating.
+Never assume aggression is "just dementia."
+New or worsening behavior can signal infection (especially a urinary tract infection), constipation, dehydration, medication effects, injury, sleep loss, or delirium.
+Report pain cues and document objective observations if assigned.

-Wandering requires safety and dignity.
-Many residents walk because they need movement, are searching for something, or are trying to meet a goal from their past.
-If the care plan allows walking, the aide can walk with the resident, offer a familiar activity, guide toward a safe area, or redirect with food, music, folding, sorting, or conversation.
-The aide follows facility policy for alarms, secured areas, and elopement risk.
-Never restrain a resident or block them with force unless immediate safety policy requires emergency help.
+Wandering demands safety and dignity.
+If the care plan allows walking, walk with the resident, offer a familiar activity, or redirect with music, food, folding, or conversation.
+Follow facility policy for door alarms, secured units, and elopement risk.
+Never restrain a resident or block them with force; physical and chemical restraints are tightly regulated and require a physician order plus less-restrictive measures first.

-Dementia can affect eating and drinking.
+Dementia also affects eating.
 A resident may forget to start, become distracted, pocket food, cough, or fail to recognize utensils.
-The aide follows the diet order and feeding instructions, offers cues, keeps the table calm, checks for dentures and glasses, and reports choking, coughing, pocketing, poor intake, or swallowing changes.
+Follow the diet order and feeding instructions, give cues, keep the table calm, check for dentures and glasses, and report choking, coughing, pocketing, poor intake, or swallowing changes.

-Personal dignity remains central.
-Do not use baby talk, laugh at mistakes, quiz memory, or talk about the resident as if they are absent.
-Preserve privacy during incontinence care and bathing.
-A resident with dementia may not remember the interaction, but their emotional response can last.
+Dignity stays central.
+Do not use baby talk, laugh at mistakes, quiz memory, or talk about the resident as if absent.
+The resident may not recall the interaction, but the emotional memory of feeling respected or shamed lingers.

 When to Report Quickly

-Report sudden confusion, new agitation, new aggression, falls, head injury, fever signs, new incontinence, pain cues, refusal of fluids, choking, unsafe wandering, exit-seeking, hallucinations that frighten the resident, or any rapid change from usual behavior.
-Sudden change is not normal dementia progression until the nurse evaluates it.
+Report sudden confusion, new agitation or aggression, falls, head injury, fever signs, new incontinence, pain cues, refusal of fluids, choking, exit-seeking, or frightening hallucinations.
+A sudden change is not normal dementia progression until the nurse evaluates it.

 A resident with Alzheimer's disease keeps saying she must leave to pick up her young children from school.
 She is standing near the exit and becoming tearful.
 What should the CNA do?

-A resident with dementia begins striking at staff during dressing, which is unusual for him.
-He grimaces when his right arm is moved.
+A resident with dementia begins striking at staff during dressing, which is unusual for him, and grimaces when his right arm is moved.
 What is the best action?

-At supper, a resident with dementia stares at the plate and does not begin eating.
-The diet is correct and the resident is awake.
+At supper, an awake resident with dementia stares at a correctly ordered plate and does not begin eating.
 Which CNA action is most appropriate?